-Political situation A new democratic beginning overshadowed by violence
+Political situation Setback after new democratic beginning

 Particularly hard hit by the attacks and the resulting humanitarian crisis are the rural areas in the north and east of the country near the borders with Mali and Niger (countries that are also severely affected by Islamist terrorism).
-However, there have also been an increasing number of attacks in the south-west – the area of the country, along the borders with Benin, Togo and Côte d'Ivoire, as well as with the coastal countries in the south.
+However, there have also been an increasing number of security incidents in the east and west of the country, along the borders with Benin, Togo and Côte d'Ivoire, as well as with the coastal countries in the south.